EksPC/OnlineMarket/README.md

 kind of inefficient algorithms for product-searching and a basic UI.

 I'm overall proud of my work but I'm looking to do better next time.

+## CLIENT POV
+After starting the application, the client has to log himself in by filling two simple fields: username and password.
+--- image ---
+Once authenticated, the client can navigate through the app using lateral buttons.
+There four buttons:
+  - Products (default):
+    Shows the list of buyable products.
+Here a client can buy a product by clicking on it and select the option "BUY".

+  - Return:
+    In this section a client can see it's owned products and, eventually, return        them by clicking their icon and selecting the option "RETURN".

+  - Upload:
+    In this section a client can upload a product by inserting it's name, ID and        price.
+If the product's ID is already taken, a message appears on the screen and the client has to choose another one.